 Responsible management of lost and homeless dogs and cats

-The City of Greater Sudbury operates an Animal Shelter at 39 Kari Road in Wahnapitae for lost and homeless dogs and cats found roaming at large in our community.
+Greater Sudbury Animal Shelter at 39 Kari Road in Wahnapitae provides a temporary home for dogs and cats found injured, abandoned or roaming at large in our community.

 Shelter hours: Monday to Friday 10 a.m. to 4 p.m. and Weekends from 10 a.m. to 2 p.m.